-Product, process, and people are all critical to business success.
-Outcomes can be precisely steered when analytics are applied to previously unseen, unharvested data across all business activities and drivers.
-Data, analytics, tools and data scientists (the people most qualified to help) are integral to how well a company leverages data.
 New dimensional views across all business activities and their interdependencies drives the insights necessary for business sustainability.
 In the new digital paradigm change is constant.
-Data, and in real-time or as close as possible for certain disciplines is necessary to stay ahead.
+Data, and in real-time or as close as possible is necessary to stay ahead.

-Advances in technologies like automated speech recognition, natural language processing, and machine learning now make it possible to look at huge samples of unstructured sales call data and be able to know with certainty and precision what techniques sales leaders should invest in across their sales teams.
+Advances in technologies like automated speech recognition, natural language processing, and machine learning now make it possible to look at huge samples of unstructured sales call data, and be able to know with greater certainty and precision what techniques sales leaders should invest in across their sales teams.

 Research from conversation analytics shows that these four skills are highly predictive of closed sales in an inbound B2C environment.